w3c/wcag3/guidelines/groups/input-operation/input-operation/body-movements-not-relied-on.md

 type: foundational
 ---

-Full or gross body movement is not the only way of achieving any functionality.
+Functionality does not rely solely on full or gross body movement.

 **Except where**